ludiosarchive/why-are-my-node-streams-hanging/README.md

 https://nodejs.org/api/stream.html#stream_event_finish - talks about the "`end()` method", which has nothing to do with the 'end' event!

+### You're not handling the 'error' event

+An 'error' event can also end a Readable or finish a Writable, so you need to handle it.

 ### One or more cases forget to call `callback()` in your stream `Transform`

 Your `_transform` and `_flush` implementations need to call `callback()`, optionally with an error or data, in all cases.
 Not necessarily within the same tick, but it must be called.